Programs & Events at the Center at Pomfret

 Tuesday, March 25, 2025 at 6:30 p.m.

 Explore the awe-inspiring phenomenon of bird migration.
 Discover the incredible diversity of species that grace our skies during spring migration.
 Gain insight into the behaviors, routes, and challenges faced by migratory birds and why safe stopover sites are crucial to their survival.
 Learn the advantages of night migration.
 Lecture by Craig Repasz, chair and co-founder of Lights Out Connecticut and an accomplished birder.
-Registration requested but not required.
-Free admission.
+Free.
+Join us at the Center or attend via Zoom.
+A link will be provided soon.

 Lights Out Connecticut Lecture